 The WaterSense® program offers consumers a simple way to make product choices that use less water, with no sacrifice to quality or product performance.
 Products bearing the WaterSense® mark are certified more water-efficient than products that don’t meet WaterSense® standards.

 Using water more efficiently will conserve supplies for future generations.
-According to U.S. EPA estimates, at least 36 states are projecting water shortages by 2013.
-Each American uses an average of 100 gallons of water per day at home, but can easily reduce that figure by 30 percent by making simple changes.
+According to a 2014 U.S. Government Accountability report, 40 out of 50 state Water Managers expect water shortages under average conditions in some portion of their states over the next decade.
+Each American uses an average of 88 gallons of water per day at home, but can easily reduce that figure by 20 percent by making simple changes.

-Since the program’s inception, IAPMO R&T has been an approved certification body for the U.S. EPA’s WaterSense® program, working with manufacturers to certify their products’ compliance to the efficiency standards.
+Since the program’s inception, IAPMO R&T has been a licensed certifying body for the U.S. EPA’s WaterSense® program, working with manufacturers to certify their products’ compliance to the WaterSense® standards.
 IAPMO R&T was also among the first certification bodies to be ANSI accredited as a U.S. EPA WaterSense® third-party certification body.
 ANSI accreditation adds value to the certification process, ensuring that certification bodies demonstrate compliance with the WaterSense® product certification system and are capable and competent to carry out their responsibilities.